 12. No Low-Pass Filter on Nikon Z7

 Similar to Nikon’s high-resolution DSLRs like D810 and D850, the Nikon Z7 will have no optical low-pass filter in order to deliver maximum detail in every shot.
 The Z7 will be able to deliver high level of sharpness and take a full advantage of modern S-series lenses with their superb resolving power.
 However, due to not having a low-pass filter, the camera might introduce some moire when photographing repeating patterns.
-If you are worried about it, check out my article on how to avoid moire and you can also check out my article on reducing moire in Lightroom, as well as in Photoshop.

 The Nikon Z6, on the other hand, will have a low-pass filter, primarily for the purpose of avoiding moire.
 While the amount of detail on the Z6 is not going to be as great as on the Z7, it is best to keep a low-pass filter on a 24 MP sensor, which is why Nikon has been doing it on other similar full-frame cameras like Nikon D750.

 The Z6 and Z7 are the first Nikon cameras to feature a brand new EXPEED 6 processor, which is capable of handling more throughput for faster sensor readout (which comes very handy for shooting 4K video, as explained below), as well as quickly powering up the camera for extremely fast operation.
 Nikon needed to move up to a faster processor, because mirrorless cameras require a lot more processing power in order to handle things like smooth EVF operation, focusing, smooth image playback, etc. Nikon has been able to create a very smooth overall experience that is practically lag-free, something many other manufacturers often struggle with.